saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 then type n (new partition), accept all defaults and type w (write).
 Do the same with /dev/vdd

-We will the serial id that we assigned in the virt-manager interface (orarac01 and orarac02) in order to make a udev rule.
+We will the need the serial id assigned in the virt-manager interface (the serial id were orarac01 and orarac02) in order to make a udev rule.
 Check that serial id is set

 ```bash
 udevadm info /dev/vdc1